GoogleDistributedCloud/GDCBareMetal/README.md

 ## GDC Software Component Mapping - Airgapped

 A large portion of GDC specific functionality is implemented as kubernetes operators against custom resource definitions in KRM - such as the [Network Function Operator - for GDC Connected](https://docs.cloud.google.com/distributed-cloud/connected/latest/docs/network-function).
-For example Operators can be implemented to extend the base kubernetes API usinf the Java Operator SDK - https://github.com/operator-framework/java-operator-sdk
+For example Operators can be implemented to extend the base kubernetes API using the Java Operator SDK - https://github.com/operator-framework/java-operator-sdk - see https://github.com/ObrienlabsDev/blog/issues/189

  Component | Use Case | GCP | GDC  | Spec | OSS | Commercial
 --- | --- | --- | --- | --- | --- | ---